Amy-Elena/Waze-Churn-Project/README.md

 End-of-course Projects for the Google Advanced Data Analytics Professional Certificate.

 ### Project Overview
-This repository contains the Waze User Churn Prediction Project, aimed at identifying and predicting user churn within the Waze app.
+The Waze User Churn Prediction Project; aimed at identifying and predicting user churn within the Waze app.
 For this project, churn refers to users who either uninstalled the app or stopped using it.
 The ultimate goal is to develop machine learning models that can predict user churn, providing insights for strategies that improve user retention and overall app growth.

 ### Data
 This project's dataset was created for pedagogical purposes and does not represent Waze’s actual data.
 The story, all names, characters, and incidents portrayed in this project are fictitious.
 No identification with actual persons (living or deceased) is intended or should be inferred.